 It is one of the most effective security controls available, and it is increasingly required under HIPAA’s updated Security Rule.
 Here is what it is, how it works in a dental practice environment, and what your team needs to know about it.

-Red callout box citing Microsoft's report that Multi-Factor Authentication blocks over 99% of automated credential attacks, explaining that most dental data breaches starting with a stolen password would be stopped entirely by MFA because a staff member's password can be captured through phishing but their phone or authenticator app cannot be stolen the same way
+Most dental data breaches that start with a stolen password would be stopped entirely by MFA.
+A staff member’s password can be captured through phishing.
+Their phone or authenticator app cannot be stolen the same way.

 What Two-Factor Authentication Is